armory/docs/content/en/armory-cdaas/setup/cli.md

                 untilApproved: true # Wait until a user provides a manual approval before deploying the manifest
      ```

    Each step can have the same or different pause behaviors.
 Additionally, you can configure as many steps  as you want for the deployment strategy, but you do not need to create a step with a weight set to 100.
-Once Borealis completes the last step you configure, the manifest gets deployed to the whole cluster automatically.
+Once Armory CDaaS completes the last step you configure, the manifest gets deployed to the whole cluster automatically.

    <details><summary>Show me a completed deployment file</summary>